ckrajewski/BentoCats/README.md

 # New Features
 - [ ] Add infinite scrolling support in API Layer as well as in the front-end (in React)
 - [ ] Add stenciling to show that resources (like images) are being loaded
-- [ ] Find a way to add caching for sorting algorthim (Sorting algorithm currently fires everytime sort is toggled.
-This is because we want to contine to sort as your scrolls and get more cat pics and fact)